ARM-software/ebbr/source/chapter4-firmware-media.rst

 (e.g. eMMC boot partition, [#eMMCBootPartition]_
 or UFS boot LU [#LogicalUnitNote]_).

-However, many embedded systems have size, cost, or implementation constraints that make separate firmware storage unfeasible.
-On such systems, firmware and the OS reside in the same storage device.
-Care must be taken to ensure firmware kept in normal storage does not conflict with normal usage of the media by an OS.

-* Firmware must be stored on the media in a way that does not conflict with normal partitioning and usage by the operating system.
-* Normal operation of the OS must not interfere with firmware files.
-* Firmware needs a method to modify variable storage at runtime while the OS controls access to the device. [#LUVariables]_

 .. [#eMMCBootPartition] Watch out for the ambiguity of the word 'partition'.
    In most of this document, a 'partition' is a contiguous region of a block device as described by a GPT or MBR partition table,